mikewadsten/classroom_finder/README.md

 hosting it somewhere was better.

 ### The Scrapers
-To get fresh html source data, run the main scraper (`scraper.py`) with `SCRAPER_ENV=production python scraper.py` otherwise it'll assume you want the EastBank.html dump for testing.
+To get fresh html source data, run the main scraper (`scraper.py`).
+Or for a marginally faster scrape, `DEBUG=true python scraper.py`  which will use the EastBank.html dump for testing.

 This supplies you with the sqlite3 database

 ### The web app
 The Flask app accesses the db created by scrapers and allows you to interact with it.